FAQs by Topic

 - Select Agents and Toxins

 What are the categories of biological containment in use?

-The term "containment" is used in describing safe methods for managing infectious materials in the laboratory environment where they are being handled or maintained.
+The term "containment" is used to describe safe methods for managing infectious materials in the laboratory environment where they are being handled or maintained.
 The purpose of containment is to reduce or eliminate exposure of laboratory workers, other persons, and the outside environment to potentially hazardous agents.